plathome/custom-pd-handler-for-ble-beacon-nodejs/README.md

-# How To Custom PD-Handler for BLE beacon with Node.js
+# How To Create Custom PD-Handler for BLE beacon with Node.js

 ## Installation
 ```